SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Firefox
 +++++++
-Firefox maintains it's proxy configuration in a profile.
+Firefox maintains its proxy configuration in a profile.
 You can preset the proxy in a profile and use that Firefox Profile or you can set it on profile that is created on the fly as is shown in the following example.